sitechtimes/club-attendance-backend-v2/readme.md

 ## [Making User Data Sheet](src/middleware/user/userData.ts)

-This code runs one time to initialize the new worksheet where all the user data will be stored
+This code runs one time to initialize the new worksheet where all the user data will be stored.

 **Header**

-These header values will be automatically set on the worksheet when it's created
+These header values will be automatically set on the worksheet when it's created.

 ```ts
 [